aphamm/world-eval/README.md

 ### Step 2: Extract Action Latents

 Run the Act Policy to generate action latents for all frames in the HD5F dataset.
-The weights of the VLA policy used in our paper: [ACT](https://huggingface.co/aphamm/act) with `dim_model = 384`.
+The weights of the VLA policy used in our paper: [ACT](https://huggingface.co/aphamm/act).

 ```bash
 modal run --detach extract-latent-action.py --hf-model="aphamm/act"